DilanCF/CMSC412_notes/lecture/Lecture16.md

 * When you reference firsts time and its not there, page comes in.
   * Causes page fault

-A page for every emroy space, but just because we can address many places, our programs rarely are
+A page for every memory space, but just because we can address many places, our programs rarely are

-Free page frammes
+Free page frames
-* Page frame that does not belong to any procss
+* Page frame that does not belong to any process
-* trakced by mmu
+* tracked by mmu

 STate of machine that has to be saved is as if it was at the beginning of execution of the instruction
 * what has changed?